 Communicate the policy to employees, management, suppliers, customers.
 In other words, let all stakeholders know where you stand.

-Punish unethical conduct and positively reinforce ethical behavior.
+Punish unethical conduct and positively reinforce ethical behavior before your ethics policy becomes unenforceable.

 Establish a framework (hierarchy) of ethical responsibility.

-Develop and implement a system of checks and balances within the framework of your policy.
+Develop and implement a management system of checks and balances within the framework of your policy.

 Everyone is responsible.